-As globalization advances, it is becoming increasingly important to understand how working cultures differ.
+As globalisation advances, it is becoming increasingly important to understand how working cultures differ.
 Why do Americans disagree with their bosses?
 Are Germans more impressed by hierarchies or titles?
 And why do budgets play a different role in Italy than in Brazil?
 The author, a professor at IMD, has surveyed thousands of business people to find answers to these and other questions.

 If you walk into a business class lounge at any airport in Europe, North America or Asia, you will see men in dark suits talking into a wire extending from their ear.
 Laptops on their knees, they are studying PowerPoint presentations on their screens.
-The few women among them, dressed in pantsuits and light-colored blouses, are doing much the same.
+The few women among them, dressed in pantsuits and light-coloured blouses, are doing much the same.

 Thousands of business people surveyed worldwide

 To take a scientific look at local differences, my colleagues and I at the International Institute for Management Development (IMD) in Lausanne drew up a "cultural perspectives questionnaire" that we put to thousands of businesspeople from all over the world.
 Their responses provide an insight into differences in how people work together, focusing on four dimensions.
-Here we have summarized the results from nine different countries: Switzerland and three of its neighbors; the BRIC countries (Brazil, Russia, India, China), which represent the emerging market economies; and the United States, the world's largest economy.
-We analyzed the responses of at least 400 individuals from each country.
+Here we have summarised the results from nine different countries: Switzerland and three of its neighbors; the BRIC countries (Brazil, Russia, India, China), which represent the emerging market economies; and the United States, the world's largest economy.
+We analysed the responses of at least 400 individuals from each country.

 1. Harmony vs. Control: Americans Value Objections

 Americans emphasise control and mastery, while the Chinese are most concerned with maintaining balance and making sure that the overall system is in harmony.
 Meetings are a good illustration.
 In the US, meetings are for making decisions.
 There's a problem to solve, all relevant arguments are put on the table, a decision is made.
 If you don't speak up, you're not helping, and as a result you will tend to be viewed negatively.